Your plan B needs a plan B

 REID HOFFMAN: That’s Nancy Lublin.
 And what does she do?
-She builds non-profits the way Donald Trump builds skyscrapers.
+She builds nonprofits the way Donald Trump builds skyscrapers.
 Her organizations are huge, tremendous, big-league stuff.
 Believe me.

 When Nancy accidentally sat next to Trump in that theater, she had just launched her first non-profit, Dress for Success.
 The organization started as a clothing drive to help women on welfare dress for job interviews.
 She collected pantsuits, pearls, pumps.
-You name it, Nancy had it piling up in her tiny apartment.
+You name it, Nancy had it piling up in her teeny apartment.
 She figured Trump might have a spare storage room somewhere in his real estate empire.
 So she started pitching.

 HOFFMAN: They’re off to a rocky start.
 No matter.
 Nancy keeps pushing.

-Now I’m on the 26th floor and I look around it’s all gold and glass and mirrors.
+And I go up in Trump Tower and now I’m on the 26th floor, and I look around it’s all gold and glass and mirrors.
 Through the gold and glass and mirrors I see the skinny blond from the night before the theater and I waved my arms.
 She comes over.
-She’s like, the woman from the theater.
-What are you doing here?
-And I said look I will give him a box of Milk Duds a week for the rest of his life if you can just find me like 500 square feet of space because everything’s in my apartment.
-She says he’s broke.
-And look around.
-I’m like I see times are rough and I shake her hand I say, OK well thank you so much.
+She’s like, “The woman from the theater.
+What are you doing here?”
+And I said, “Look I will give him a box of Milk Duds a week for the rest of his life if you can just find me like 500 square feet of space because everything’s in my apartment.”
+She says, “He’s broke.”
+And I look around.
+I’m like, “I see times are rough.”
+And I shake her hand I say, “Okay, well thank you so much.”

 HOFFMAN: You have to love this about Nancy: She doesn’t give up easily.

-So the ending of the story is I’ve got the most beautiful rejection letter I’ve ever seen in my entire freakin life.
-Like on Trump Tower gold embossed letterhead.
-As I’ve said before to you I could scrape off that logo and make fillings for everyone I know.
-I mean that the logo is like a quarter of an inch off the page.
-Beautiful, telling me that he had no money and sorry.
+So the ending of the story is I’ve got the most beautiful rejection letter I’ve ever seen in my entire freakin’ life, like on Trump Tower gold embossed letterhead.
+As I’ve said before to you, I could scrape off that logo and make fillings for everyone I know.
+The logo is like a quarter of an inch off the page, beautiful, telling me that he had no money and sorry.
 And sorry, best of luck.
-I was working on something that P.S. is now in 120 cities around the world so like it would have been a safe bet to give me five hundred bucks.
+I was working on something that P.S. is now in 120 cities around the world, so like it would have been a safe bet to give me five hundred bucks.
 Instead, I’ve got a story that I tell everywhere.

 HOFFMAN: The story isn’t simply that you can’t take “no” for an answer.
 Anyone can do that.
 And frankly, if you get too pushy, you’re more likely to get a restraining order than an investor.

 The real story is about the power of persistence AND a good Plan B. Or rather, Plans B. Just consider Nancy’s multi-channeled charm offensive.
-She deploys jokes, multiple boxes of Milk Duds, letters, surprise visits and a New York gossip columnist.
+She deploys jokes, multiple boxes of Milk Duds, letters, surprise visits, and a New York gossip columnist.
 This is what we call grit.
-And GRIT is every entrepreneur’s trump card.
+And grit is every entrepreneur’s trump card.